 The XUL Reader: An Anthology of Argentine Poetry 1980-1990.
 Editor and author of the introductory study.
 New York: Roof Books, 1997.

 Charles Olson: Poemas (Translated by Ernesto Livon-Grosman and Jorge Santiago Perednik.)
 Buenos Aires: Tres Haches, 1997.

 MADI (2016): a brief film about the constructivist movement that started in Argentina and Uruguay during the mid 1940s.
 Through a series of interviews with Carmelo Arden Quin, one of the founders of the movement, the film touches on the principles of MADI and explores the relationship between word and image in Arden Quin’s work.

-INTERVIEW (2014).
-This interview with the experimental Argentine film director Alberto Salomón is an integral part of The Salomón Project dedicated to the preservation of Salomón’s work as filmmaker.
+INTERVIEW (2014): this interview with the experimental Argentine film director Alberto Salomón is an integral part of The Salomón Project dedicated to the preservation of Salomón’s work as a filmmaker.
 The project is also part of Ernesto Livon-Grosman’s larger research interest in preserving and making available the work of independent and amateur Latin American filmmakers.

 Brascó (2013): documentary film presenting a history of political and cultural life in Argentina of the last fifty years through the eyes of one of the country's leading senior intellectuals, Miguel Brascó (1926-2014), poet, publisher and artist.

-Message to Humanity (2007) is a poetry performance that builds a narrative based on the abstract phonetic representation of different languages.
+Message to Humanity (2007): a poetry performance that builds a narrative based on the abstract phonetic representation of different languages.
 The video extends this exploration through the interplay with found footage and navigates the moment of contact between word and image.